Takashi-Kamata/Air-Purifier/README.md

 ![alt text](https://github.com/Takashi-Kamata/air_purifier/blob/main/pcb.png)

 ### 3D Model
 I exclusively used OnShape to design the air purifier's outer casing, fan and PCB housing.
-EasyEDA allows exporting of PCB parts which allowed to easily visualise the device on OnShape.
+EasyEDA allows exporting of PCB parts which allowed me to easily visualise the device on OnShape.

 Here is the final cross-section of my air purifier.
 It will sit on top a filter.